High Peaks Initiative

 A project to protect the unique and special qualities of the High Peaks Region of Maine’s Western Mountains

-In 2007, MATLT completed the first Ecological Study of the High Peaks Region providing findings about habitat, wildlife and ecological characteristics.
-These findings have been shared with partners, interested parties in surrounding communities, state government, and others in an effort to develop land conservation in the region.
+- Completing the first Ecological Study of the High Peaks Region providing findings about habitat, wildlife and ecological characteristics.